codingninja11/codingninja11/README.md

 - 🌱 I’m currently learning web development
 - 🥅Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to cook
+- ⚡ Fun fact: I love to cook in free-time

 ### Connect with me: